 Following this short course in the morning the HSA will present an industry workshop in the afternoon where industry leaders will present their projects’ development, technical challenges, and barriers that hinder the Hydrogen Economy advancement.
 Presentations will be followed by a round table discussion to resolve the technical challenges and overcome regulatory, policy, and financial barriers.

 Participants will have the opportunity to hear directly from the Hydrogen Industry leaders and discuss their insights with the subject matter experts and the WREC 2022 conference delegates.
+Click on this link for full detail of the course and for registration.

 Lithium Valley, Renewable Energy and the Battery Storage Revolution